yoanlcq/vek/README.md

 ***

 Non-square matrices.
-It's a bit like EBCDIC, it exists but nobody actually uses it (in the context `vek` would be used, at least).
+It's a bit like [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC), in that, it exists, but darn, who actually uses it ? (don't you raise your hand).

 The functionality can be emulated by using higher-order square matrix types and setting appropriate members to zero.

-If you're concerned about the space it takes in memory, don't forget that you can simply store vectors of vectors and convert them on-the-fly to square matrices, as needed.
+If you're concerned about the space it takes in memory, don't forget that you can simply store appropriate vectors of vectors and convert them on-the-fly to square matrices, as needed.